Australian Consulate-General

 More information about National Police Checks is available on the website of the Australian Federal Police (AFP).

-How to obtain a police and character clearance report in New Caledonia and in Wallis and Futuna
+How to obtain a police and character clearance report in New Caledonia and in Wallis-and-Futuna

 People seeking to obtain a police clearance (extrait de casier judiciaire) from authorities in New Caledonia or in Wallis and Futuna should contact the Courts of Appeal in these countries.
 You should confirm that the requesting authority will accept these police clearances.

-- New Caledonia, on the website of the Court of Appeal of Noumea at https://www.cours-appel.justice.fr/noumea/casier-judiciaire
+For New Caledonia, on the website of the Court of Appeal of Noumea at https://www.cours-appel.justice.fr/noumea/casier-judiciaire

-- Wallis and Futuna, on the website of the Court of Appeal of Noumea at https://www.cours-appel.justice.fr/noumea/casier-judiciaire and at https://www.cours-appel.justice.fr/noumea/tribunal-de-premiere-instance-de-matautu
+For Wallis-and-Futuna, on the website of the Court of Appeal of Noumea at https://www.cours-appel.justice.fr/noumea/casier-judiciaire and at https://www.cours-appel.justice.fr/noumea/tribunal-de-premiere-instance-de-matautu

 Translation and interpretation services